KDAB/knut/docs/getting-started/script.md

 |`QDoubleSpinBox`|Value (double) via `data.objectName`|
 |`QComboBox`|Text via `data.objectName`, the list of values is available via `data.objectNameModel`|

-A note about `QComboBox`: if the combobox is editable, it will use the list of values as input data for completion.
+A note about `QComboBox`: if the combo box is editable, it will use the list of values as input data for completion.

 ### Alternative: using QtQuick